jimping/master-thesis/README.md

-# Master Thesis:Comparative empirical study of the performance of the web frameworks Nuxt.js and Next.js
+# Master Thesis: Comparative empirical study of the performance of the web frameworks Nuxt.js and Next.js

 Jonas Imping<br>
 TH-Lübeck